 definition 0.0.1

-A Liouville domain is a pair \((X,\lambda)\), where To this data we can associate a Liouville vector field \(Z\) defined by the property \(\iota_Z\omega= \lambda\).
+To this data we can associate a Liouville vector field \(Z\) defined by the property \(\iota_Z\omega= \lambda\).
 We require that this vector field transversely points outward along \(\partial X\).
+We call \(X\) a Liouville manifold if \(X\) is non-compact and obtained from a Liouville manifold \(X_0\) by attaching the \snap{symplectization of its contact boundary}{def:symplectization}

 In some ways, Liouville domains are the ``simplest'' symplectic manifolds to study.
 While the presence of boundary on \(X\) may seem problematic, this is more than compensated by the fact that \(X\) is exact.
 This is an honest trade-off: by Stoke's theorem, there are no closed exact symplectic manifolds.
 By (contact hypersurfaces), \(\alpha:= \lambda|_{\partial X}\) is a contact form on the boundary of a Liouville domain \(X\).
 A Liouville domain can be extended to a Liouville manifold by attaching the symplectization of \(\partial X\) to the boundary of \(X\).
 The resulting manifold \[\hat X := X\cup_{\partial X} ([0, \infty)\times \partial X)\] is called the symplectic completion of \(X\).